Do I have to undress for a massage?

 Dissociation and lack of bodily self-awareness are common among

 women who have experienced childhood sexual abuse, according to this study's researchers.
-"Body-Oriented Therapy in Recovery
+"Body-Oriented Therapy

-these psychological states that inhibit recovery.
+for eliminating these psychological states that inhibit recovery.

 Researchers at the University of Washington’s School of Nursing investigated the effectiveness of body-oriented

-therapy, a treatment approach that combines hands-on bodywork and
+therapy, a treatment approach that combines hands-on bodywork and verbal therapy.

 Twenty-four adult females who were in psychotherapy for childhood sexual abuse were randomized

 into two groups, one that received standardized therapeutic massage, and one that received body-oriented therapy.
 Over a 10-week

-period, both groups received sessions in eight, hour-long sessions in university treatment rooms and
+period, both groups received sessions in eight, hour-long sessions in university treatment rooms and in research clinicians’